 Charles joined Watsi on September 9th, 2014.
-Five years ago, Charles became the 304th member to automatically support a new Watsi patient every month.
-Since then, 5,493 more people have become monthly donors!
-Charles' most recent donation traveled 8,800 miles to support Korb, a mother-of-two from Cambodia, to fund a mastoidectomy ear surgery.
+Six years ago, Charles became the 304th member to automatically support a new Watsi patient every month.
+Since then, 5,704 more people have become monthly donors!
+Charles' most recent donation traveled 8,300 miles to support Kham, a teenager from Burma, to fund cardiac surgery.

 Korb is a 34-year-old mother of two from Cambodia.
 She has one son and one daughter, she enjoys cooking for her family, cleaning the house, and playing with her children.
 Three years ago, Korb had a serious ear infection.
 This infection caused a cholesteatoma, or an abnormal skin growth, to develop in the middle ear behind the ear drum.
 For this reason, Korb experiences ear discharge, pain, itchiness, and headaches.
 She cannot hear others clearly and has been unable to find any work.
 Korb traveled to our medical partner's care center to receive treatment.
 On March 9th, she will undergo a mastoidectomy procedure in her right ear.
 During this procedure, ENT surgeons will remove the cholesteatoma.
 Our medical partner, Children's Surgical Centre, is requesting $925 to fund this procedure.
 This covers medications, supplies, and inpatient care.
 "I hope that after surgery, the infection will stop and my hearing will improve and my family will not have to worry anymore," she said.